Pakistan Crisis Response Plan 2023 - 2025

 People Targeted

-IOM Pakistan strives to save lives, alleviate suffering and maintain human dignity by supporting safe and dignified living conditions for people in situations of displacement and communities affected by displacement.
-IOM invests in efforts to address the multi-dimensional drivers of crisis and displacement, while mitigating the long term negative impacts of crises.
-IOM will continue to respond to crises when assistance is requested by the Government and will work with civil society actors to create protection-centered conditions for recovery, stabilization, social cohesion, peacebuilding and preparedness efforts.
+IOM Pakistan is dedicated to saving lives, alleviating suffering, and upholding human dignity by ensuring safe and dignified living conditions for displaced individuals and communities affected by displacement.
+IOM is committed to addressing the complex, multi-faceted drivers of crises and displacement while working to reduce their long-term negative effects.
+Upon request from the Government, IOM will continue to provide crisis response, collaborating with civil society to foster protection-centred environments that support recovery, stabilization, social cohesion, peacebuilding, and preparedness efforts.

 Key Operating Modalities

-Participation and empowerment Conflict sensitivity Integrated Programming Collaboration and partnership Cash-based interventions
+Participation and empowerment Conflict sensitivity Integrated Programming Collaboration and partnership Localization Cash-based interventions

 Cross-cutting priorities